|

 Click any of the patents below to download.

-Please note that the patents are sorted by date of issue and not by number.
+Please note that the patents are sorted by submission date

 for bringing some of these patents

-to our attention and help putting them into context.
+to our attention and for their help putting them in context.

-The ownership of certain patents is sometimes a bit clouded.
+The ownership of certain patents is sometimes opaque.

 Arhur Scherbius, who is known as the first patent holder for